Athenyx04/eurovision.place/README.md

 ## Contributing

 Contributions are welcome and appreciated!
 Whether it's bug fixes, feature additions, or improvements in documentation, your help is invaluable to making eurovision.place better for everyone.
-Please see the contribution guidelines for more details on how to contribute.
+If you have suggestions for improvements or new features, feel free to:

+- Fork the repository.
+- Create a new branch (git checkout -b feature/AmazingFeature).
+- Commit your changes (git commit -m 'feat: Add some AmazingFeature').
+- Push to the branch (git push origin feature/AmazingFeature).
+- Open a pull request.

 ## License